Everyone reading this article wants more distance with their driver.

 - Trail leg pushing with toes at impact, glutes are clenched.

 - Shoulder 90-degrees at the top.

 - Weight is completely on the trail leg and starts his downswing by stomping his front foot down.

 - Hips are very open at impact, even before he takes the weight off his lead foot.

 - Pushes hard with trailing leg and uses more forward movement than the other long hitters, his glutes aren’t as engaged as the other golfers.

 I have a free guide that lists exercises and drills that will help increase your power and driver swing speed.
-Click the button below, and I will send it to your inbox.
+Click the button below and the guide will download immediately.

 - Swing short of parallel.